snorkel-team/website/_use_cases/crowdsourcing_tutorial.md

 at inference time.**
 In order to run inference on new incoming data points, we need to train a discriminative model over the tweets themselves.
-Let's generate a set of probabilistic labels for that training set.
+Let's generate a set of labels for that training set.

 ```python